 In recent years, we have noticed more and more people entering our lottery that are more interested in saying they entered than actually doing the race.
-For example, last year in 2013, only 60% of those selected in the first round actually accepted their lottery win.
+For example, in 2013, only 60% of those selected in the first round actually accepted their lottery win.
 This means that upwards of 600 people were accepted in the first round of the lottery and decided not to accept.
-We know that special circumstances keep some from being able to accept the lottery win but we feel 40% is a high percentage.
-And it hurts those who really want in and are not accepted because 600 people entered for the sake of entering and not to actually participate.
+We know that special circumstances keep some from being able to accept the lottery win, but 40% is a high percentage.
+No to mention it hurts those who really want in and are not accepted because 600 people entered for the sake of entering and not to actually participate.

-So, we debated and decided charging a small fee would hopefully deter those who do not have a serious interest in participating in this race.
-Not everyone is going to agree with this new plan and we know we’ll have an inbox full of emails but we’re going to try it out and see if we can get our acceptance ratio up for the lottery.
+So by charging a small fee we hope to deter those who do not have a serious interest in participating in the race.
+Not everyone is going to agree with this, but it has shown to be effective in increasing the acceptance ratio for the lottery.

 Please note, we only allow ONE lottery entry per person.
 Any duplicate lottery entries will be deleted and we will NOT refund the lottery fee for duplicate entries.